dtcenter/METdataio/docs/Users_Guide/index.rst

 `met_help@ucar.edu <mailto:>`__.
 We will then determine if we will be able to include the contribution in a future version.

-This User's Guide was prepared by the developers of METdatadb, including Venita Hagerty, Tatiana Burek, John Halley Gotway, and Minna Win-Gildenmeister.

 **Model Evaluation Tools Datadb (METdatadb)  TERMS OF USE - IMPORTANT!**

 Copyright |copyright|